esaimorales/Iris-Classification/README.md

 # Iris-Classification
-An Iris plant classifier using LDA and QDA
+An Iris plant classifier using Linear Discriminant Analysis and Quadratic Linear Analysis